Quinoa Risotto with Garlic and Mushroom

-Risotto is a dish of north Italian origin traditionally made with rice cooked in a meat, fish or vegetable broth to a creamy consistency.
-This recipe makes use of quinoa instead of rice, cooked in a vegetable broth where vegetables not only enhance nutritive value of the dish but also add flavor and color to this low calorie yet nutrient rich diabetic meal.
+Risotto is a dish of north Italian origin traditionally made with rice cooked in meat, fish or vegetable broth to a creamy consistency.
+This recipe makes use of quinoa instead of rice, cooked in a vegetable broth where vegetables not only enhance the nutritive value of the dish but also add flavor and color to this low calorie yet nutrient-rich diabetic meal.

 1 serving of quinoa risotto provides 175.6 calories, 5.4 grams of protein and 3.2 grams of fiber.
 It is also a rich source of vitamin A and a good source of iron and vitamin c.

 No. of serving: 1; Size of serving: 1 bowl (235g); Calories 175.6Kcal; Total Fat 5.2g; Total Carbohydrate 26.8 g; Dietary Fiber 3.2 g; Protein 5.4g; Potassium39mg; Sodium 224mg; Vitamin A 19% DV; Vitamin C 4% DV; Calcium 2%DV; Iron 9% DV

 This Italian main course makes use of quinoa, which is a whole grain with a low glycemic index and rich in protein, fiber, and phytochemicals.
 All these nutrients along with the property of a low glycemic index of this grain help in preventing a sharp rise in blood sugar levels.
 Moreover, quinoa is rich in soluble fibers, which decrease the release of glucose in the blood and keeps you feeling fuller for a longer duration.